apollographql/apollo-server/docs/source/setup.md

 description: How to add a GraphQL endpoint to your server.
 ---

-GraphQL Server has a slightly different API depending on which server integration you are using, but all of the packages share the same core implementation and options format.
+Apollo Server has a slightly different API depending on which server integration you are using, but all of the packages share the same core implementation and options format.

-<h2 id="graphqlOptions">GraphQL Server options</h2>
+<h2 id="graphqlOptions">Apollo Server options</h2>

-GraphQL Server accepts a `GraphQLOptions` object as its single argument.
+Apollo Server accepts a `GraphQLOptions` object as its single argument.
 The `GraphQLOptions` object has the following properties:

 ```js
 // options object